sharan12221/SwapSmart-on-Uniswap-V2/README.md

 - **Decentralized Finance Concepts:** Explore key concepts in decentralized finance, including liquidity pools, automated market makers (AMMs), and the Uniswap protocol.

-- **Hands-On Development:** Engage in a practical learning experience by contributing to the codebase, experimenting with smart contract interactions, and gaining insights into decentralized application development.

-**Disclaimer:**
-This project is strictly intended for educational purposes.
-It is not meant for deployment in a production environment.
-Users are encouraged to explore, experiment, and learn from the codebase, contributing to the vibrant ecosystem of decentralized technologies.

 Start your journey into decentralized finance with the SwapSmart-on-Uniswap-V2 Learning App.
 Happy coding!"